-Single Central Register of Members of Staff
+23. Single Central Register of Appointments

 In addition to the various staff records kept in School and on individual personnel files, a single central record of recruitment and vetting checks is kept in accordance with the Education (Independent School Standards) Regulations 2016 requirements.
-This is kept up-to-date and retained by the Registrar.
+This is kept up-to-date and retained by the Headmasters PA.
 The Single Central Register will contain details of the following: